Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.
+- The Cardinals have a 4.52 team ERA that ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to surrender 96 home runs (one per game), the fewest in the league.
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the first-fewest in baseball.

-- The Cardinals are sending Wainwright (3-4) to the mound to make his 12th start of the season.
-He is 3-4 with a 7.66 ERA and 28 strikeouts in 51 2/3 innings pitched.
+- Matz makes the start for the Cardinals, his 14th of the season.
+He is 1-7 with a 4.67 ERA and 79 strikeouts in 81 2/3 innings pitched.

-- The righty last appeared on Tuesday, July 4 against the Miami Marlins, when he tossed 3 1/3 innings, allowing four earned runs while giving up seven hits.
+- The lefty last pitched on Friday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.

-- In 11 games this season, the 41-year-old has a 7.66 ERA and 4.9 strikeouts per nine innings, while allowing a batting average of .362 to opposing hitters.
+- The 32-year-old has put up an ERA of 4.67, with 8.8 strikeouts per nine innings, in 21 games this season.
+Opponents are hitting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.